tldr-pages/tldr/pages/common/cowsay.md

 `cowthink -s "{{I'm just a cow, not a great thinker...}}"`

-- Print a ASCII cow with custom eyes:
+- Print an ASCII cow with custom eyes:

 `cowsay -e {{characters}} "Hello World"`